shahaniRG/HDFview_compositionanalysis/README.md

 This intensity can be used to calculate the intensity at different temperature.

-The intensity can be converted to composition, you need to solve the simultaneous equations.
+The intensity can be converted to composition, you may need to solve the simultaneous equations.